Deekshithpoleboina/Automatic-Grammar-Checkers-System/README.md

 # Automatic-Grammar-Checkers-System

-# ✅ CorrectLy - The English Text Corrector

 **CorrectLy** is an intelligent NLP-powered spelling and grammar correction tool.
 It accepts raw text or `.docx` files, and returns corrected versions with improved grammar, punctuation, and structure.
 Built using Python and Flask, CorrectLy leverages a suite of Natural Language Processing libraries to detect and fix errors in real time.

 ---